ryanshriver/cucumber-ruby/README.md

 ## create your first .goal

 First, open `goals/increase_readers.goal` in a text editor, change the baseline or target value, save and run again.
-Did you notice changes in the progress and status?
-Change the baseline and target dates and try again.
+Did you notice changes in the progress?
+Change the baseline or target dates and try again.
 Getting the hang of it?

-Now let's pretend you have a product outcome to **improve response time** for your product from 4.5 seconds to 1 second.
+Now let's pretend you have a product outcome to **improve response time** for your product from 5 seconds to 1 second.
 Start by copying our working example:

     $ cp goals/increase_readers.goal goals/improve_response_time.goal